thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 {% include images-gallery.html imageCollection="adding-image-map-widget-tooltip" %}

-- Use the marker image function to displays the marker image with the corresponding index, depending on the device type:
+- Use the marker image function to display the marker image with the corresponding index, depending on the device type:
   - Copy marker image function from the documentation and paste it into the "Marker image function" field.
   - Remove default markers, and upload new markers for each device type.
-Image markers used in this example: [Indoor Air Quality Sensor](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-indoor-air-quality-default.svg){:target="_blank"}, [Energy Sensor](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-energy-default.svg){:target="_blank"}, and [Water Flow Meter](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-water-default.svg){:target="_blank"}.
+Image markers are used in these examples: [Indoor Air Quality Sensor](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-indoor-air-quality-default.svg){:target="_blank"}, [Energy Sensor](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-energy-default.svg){:target="_blank"}, and [Water Flow Meter](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/sensor-water-default.svg){:target="_blank"}.

 {% capture difference %}
 **Please note:**
 Each marker has its own index (images[0], images[1], etc.).
-The marker&#39;s index must correspond to the device type specified in the marker image function.'
+The marker&#39;s index must correspond to the device type specified in the marker image function.
+You can manually reorder the marker images by dragging them.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}